RileyMcCarthy/MaD-Tensile-Tester/Firmware/README.md

 ## Enable Serial

 `sudo raspi-config`
-Go to Interface Options and enable SPI and Serial
+Go to Interface Options and enable Serial

-// This is for fast serial, not required!!!

-sudo nano /boot/config.txt
-add: dtoverlay = disable-bt
-sudo reboot

-If worked then:
-ls -l /dev/serial\*
-lrwxrwxrwx 1 root root 7 Nov 24 21:17 /dev/serial0 -> ttyAMA0
-lrwxrwxrwx 1 root root 5 Nov 24 21:17 /dev/serial1 -> ttyS0

-sudo nano /boot/cmdline.txt
-Remove: console=serial0,115200
-sudo reboot

-Disable bluetooth:
-sudo systemctl disable hciuart.service sudo systemctl disable bluealsa.service sudo systemctl disable bluetooth.service sudo reboot
+!!!
+On Raspberry pi 4 disable Serial Console, this uses the serial port for logging into the device

 ## Install and update packages